 - Top 10 sights in Warsaw (PDF file)

 The minimum amount of points to be admitted to studies is 30.
-Thus theoretically the candidate who gaines maximum amount of points from letter of motivation, and two letters of recommendation (and none from the subjects that are taken under consideration) may be accepted to studies.
+Thus theoretically the candidate who gains maximum amount of points from letter of motivation, and two letters of recommendation (and none from the subjects that are taken under consideration) may be accepted to studies.
 But please note that the studies, as they base on mathematical skills and basic knowledge in economics, statistics and finance may be difficult for a student who has not been interested in mentioned above earlier.

 Please also take under consideration a situation when there are more candidates than places available.
 The Admission Committee accepts the best candidates based on the ranking list prepared during the procedure.

 Preliminarily accepted candidates will be notified via IRK system and afterwards via email.
 After University receives hard copies/copies certified by a notary of all documents necessary from the candidate, it issues an official admission letter.